By the end of this chapter, you will be able to:

-The quantitative evaluation of interventions can encompass many methods and designs from a cross-sectional comparison post-intervention with a group to and studies with and without controls.
+The quantitative evaluation of interventions can encompass many methods and designs from a cross-sectional comparison post-intervention with a control group to pre-test and post-test studies with and without controls.
 The choice of these designs and methods is often limited by practical constraints (e.g., no access to a control group).
 A large effect size in a weaker design may be more convincing than a weak signal in a more sophisticated design.

 MIXED METHODS RESEARCH

-Research in Community Psychology encompasses a broad range of real-world, ecological contexts, and uses both qualitative and quantitative methods to capture this scope within the same study or project.
+Research in Community Psychology encompasses a broad range of real-world, ecological contexts, and mixed methods research uses both qualitative and quantitative methods to capture this scope within the same study or project.
 In essence, there are many important strategies provided by both qualitative and quantitative research in helping us better understand the transactions between persons and community-based structures.
 Mixed methods provide ways to stay true to Community Psychology’s values by helping to amplify the voices within the lives of unheard and historically silenced communities.
 This type of research can increase validity because data are collected simultaneously on the same individuals and settings using independent methods of data collection and analysis.
 This method can help us better understand the complexity of the multiple levels of analysis, including individuals, families, groups, neighborhoods, communities, and cultures, as indicated in the following case study.

-Allen, Walden, Dworkin, and Javdani (2016) combined qualitative approaches with quantitative ones to enrich our understanding of a statewide network of family violence coordinating councils.
+Allen et al. (2016) combined qualitative approaches with quantitative ones to enrich our understanding of a statewide network of family violence coordinating councils.
 Throughout the inquiry process, these authors used qualitative and quantitative methods.
 The methods were used in a sequential way so that one data collection method informed the next in terms of analysis and understanding of the data.
 For example, these community psychologists started by examining years of archival data, which then allowed them to better understand how the violence coordinating councils were associated with access to orders of protection across sites.
 This archival qualitative data allowed the investigators to better understand how the councils achieved positive outcomes.
 They then collected current data from councils, and this quantitative data showed a high degree of leader effectiveness.
 Qualitative interviews they conducted allowed them to better understand the roles of other council members not in the convener role.
 This helped them to better understand all the roles involved in building council capacity for institutionalized change efforts.

 This innovative way of collecting data allows community psychologists to see research as a dynamic process, which helps uncover the texture and inner workings of how groups try to bring about important changes to their communities.